EOSChronicleProject/eos-chronicle/README.md

   dramatic change is that channels are processed asynchronously.
 Also all asynchronous tasks must be wrapped in `appbase` priority queue.

+* In addition to latest copy of ABI for each contract, the internal state database stores a history of all ABI revisions for all contract.
+This will be used in interactive mode.

 It is planned that in future releases, `chronicle-receiver` will support two operational modes: the streaming mode as is supported today, and interactive mode where consumer would request particular blocks from